-If a full-time student withdraws to below twelve credits during the semester, s/he could lose eligibility to live in College housing.
-In the case of a non-LRC student who drops below twelve semester hours, the Dean of Students will make the decision about residence hall status.
-In the case of an LRC student, the Director of the LRC and the Dean of Students will make the decision.
+If a full-time student withdraws to below twelve credits during the semester, s/he could lose eligibility to live in College housing and may lose financial aid.
+The Dean of Students will make the decision about residence hall status.
+Students requesting a disability related reduced course load must be registered with Disability Student Services.